 Offerings: Leland Cypress, Carolina Sapphire, Deodar Cedar, Virginia Pine, King William’s Pine, Eastern Redcedar.

-Schedule: They open the day after Thanksgiving 9-5 and are open weekends 9-5 until Christmas Eve.
-They are open limited hours some Thursdays and Fridays so check their online schedule if you’d like to go then.
+Schedule: They open the day after Thanksgiving 9-5 and are open weekends 9-5 through the 20th.
+They are open limited hours some Thursdays and Fridays so check their online schedule (scroll to the bottom of the page) if you’d like to go then.

 Tiger Branch Christmas Tree Farm